bluefound/ProductIntegerationCarierService/README.md

 # Carrier Integration Service

-A production-grade TypeScript service for integrating with shipping carriers.
+A production grade TypeScript service for integrating with shipping carriers.
 Provides a unified interface for rate shopping, tracking, and label creation with an extensible architecture supporting multiple carriers.

-## 🏗️ Architecture
+Architecture

 ```
 src/